 We are actively engaged in the revitalisation of our local park Onewnerowhero / Brains park on the Whau River.
 To do this we are working closely with Eco Matters.

-Students at our school have multiple sporting opportunities at our school.
+Students at our school have multiple sporting opportunities.
 Classroom programmes include, swimming, athletics, gymnastics and ball skills.
 There are also opportunities for students to participate in sporting events, competing against other schools in our area and across Auckland.

 Over the years we have been the proud winners across multiple sporting codes including Rugby, Touch rugby, Basketball, Netball.
 Recently we placed 3rd at our inter school swimming competition and were overall winners of the Rugby League tournament.